 IoT connectivity and security need to be as agile as your business to be successful and this can only be achieved when all vendors in the ecosystem work together to deliver a shared ultimate IoT solution goal.

-The @ Company/ZARIOT partnership brings together innovative security technology and connectivity expertise to simplify the delivery of IoT solutions, making projects more effective and faster to deploy.
+The Atsign/ZARIOT partnership brings together innovative security technology and connectivity expertise to simplify the delivery of IoT solutions, making projects more effective and faster to deploy.

 Truly secure and successful IoT ecosystems can only be achieved through collaboration, cooperation and partnerships.
-This strong belief extends beyond the ZARIOT/@ Company collaboration to include all those in the ecosystem.
+This strong belief extends beyond the ZARIOT/Atsign collaboration to include all those in the ecosystem.